⚡ Latest: Skill level raised to RQF 6 from 22 July 2025; English requirement raised to B2 for new applications from 8 January 2026. Full details →

 RouteMinimum Annual SalaryConditions

 Note: The "going rate" is specific to each SOC (Standard Occupational Classification) code.
-Always check the official going rates table on GOV.UK for your occupation.
+Always check the official going rates table on GOV.UK for your occupation, and the official "when you can be paid less" page for full conditions on each discount route.

 Skill Level Requirement